-&lt;sup>11The analysis of this section covers only until June 2024.
+11 The analysis of this section covers only until June 2024.
 Auctions from July 2024 onwards are mentioned as complementary information; however they are not reflected in the figures neither included in calculation and analysis, unless otherwise specified.

-&lt;sup>12 This "permitted reduction" mechanism allowed successful offshore wind bidders awarded a contract for difference in the fourth allocation round in 2022 to withdraw up to 25% of their awarded capacity and bid again in the current auction round to potentially secure a higher strike price.
+12 This "permitted reduction" mechanism allowed successful offshore wind bidders awarded a contract for difference in the fourth allocation round in 2022 to withdraw up to 25% of their awarded capacity and bid again in the current auction round to potentially secure a higher strike price.